cah6/analytics-launcher-script/README.md

 - go to project root, run `stack build` (this will probably take a while the first time)

-Should be good to go, once it has downloaded everything you can run the script with `./src/Main.hs` and stop it with ctrl-c.
+Should be good to go, once it has downloaded everything you can run the script with `./src/Main.hs -p plans/default-saas.json` and stop it with ctrl-c.
+Also note that you need `ANALYTICS_HOME` set before running this.